 Buyer’s agent services are free for home buyers.
 In NYC it’s the seller who pays a fixed commission (traditionally 6 percent).
 A buyer has the choice to go directly to the seller’s agent in which case they will net both sides of the commission.
 If a buyer’s agent receives part of the commission they could agree to split it with the buyer — a strategy known as a broker’s rebate.
 That will leave more money on the buyer’s side of the ledger, which in turn could enable them to offer a higher price.

-In the case of a new construction this is not such a risky move as the property has already been inspected by the city to receive its Certificate of Occupancy.
+In the case of new construction, this is not such a risky move as the property has already been inspected by the city to receive its Certificate of Occupancy.
 You can still do an inspection to satisfy your own due diligence but it will have no bearing on the purchase price.
 As previously stated waiving a mortgage contingency and buying all cash will always be held in a favorable light by a seller.

 In a hot market take a holistic look at all things associated with your purchase